dbotsmith/docker-magento2-setup/README.md

 `docker-compose run --rm setup`

 This will execute a one-off container that runs the setup script included in this Docker image.
-Note that setup will take around 30 minutes to complete.
+Note that composer setup will take around 30 minutes to complete (with sample data).
 A vast majority of this time is from downloading Composer dependencies, and installing sample data (configurable products, specifically).
 Setting `M2SETUP_USE_SAMPLE_DATA` to false will expedite the install process by skipping the installation of sample data.

+Using the `2.0.x` or `2.0.x-sd` containers will have a much faster install time at around 3 minutes and 10 minutes, respectively.

 # Additional Info